Daniel and Minerva DeLand House and Barn

 185 North Main Street, Fairport NY 14450

 The Daniel and Minerva DeLand House and Barn were designated local landmarks in 2011 by the Fairport Historic Preservation Commission.
-Due to the efforts of the owners the property is now (2020) listed on the National Register of Historic Places.
+Due to the efforts of the owners, the property is now (2020) listed on the National Register of Historic Places.

-The nomination application was developed Laura DiCaprio, who resides there with her family.
+The nomination application was developed by Laura DiCaprio, who resides there with her family.
 She volunteered her time and expertise to work with the NYS Preservation Office to champion the property.

-The property meet the criteria for designation because of the signficant contribution of the DeLand family to Fairport and its' distintive Italianate festures.
+The property meet the criteria for designation because of the signficant contribution of the DeLand family to Fairport and its distintive Italianate festures.

 The house shown here in 2019 with the DiCaprio family has large paired brackets under wide eaves, deep trim band and Colonial Revival porch.